rossta/rossta.github.com/source/blog/2016-02-22-what-i-learned-about-hanami.md

-Arguably, the biggest efforts in Hanami appear to be at this action layer and it shows in the [guides](http://hanamirb.org/guides/actions/overview/) and the [README](https://github.com/hanami/controller/blob/master/README.md) where you can find a ton of great information customizing these classes.
+Arguably, the biggest efforts in Hanami appear to be at this action layer and it shows in the [guides](http://hanamirb.org/guides/actions/overview/) and the [README](https://github.com/hanami/controller/blob/master/README.md) where you can find a ton of great information for customizing these classes.

 Another big benefit in the controller design, and for most of the Hanami framework, is that unit-testing has a much lower barrier to entry.
 To get